Stable version (2.33):

 See also OS X Installation section of the user guide.

 If you upgrade from version 2.22 or older to 2.23 or newer please see this information before.
+If you upgrade from version 2.31 or older to 2.32 or newer we recommend to uninstall the old version and install the new version afresh.

 The 32bit MS Windows executables include support for Python scripting but you need to install Python (and pygtk) yourself if you want to use it.
 See instructions in the user guide.